-The Lyons enter a new era in 2018-19 as Jackie Ward takes over as the 12th head coach in program history.
+The Lyons entered a new era in 2018-19 as Jackie Ward took over as the 12th head coach in program history.
 She leads a program that belongs to the New England Women's and Men's Athletics Conference (NEWMAC), which includes schools such as Babson College, Springfield College and Clark University.
 Other opponents include NESCAC rivals Amherst College and Wesleyan University, as well as Seven Sisters schools such as Smith College and Wellesley College.
 The schedule is very competitive.
 Each year, the winner of the NEWMAC Tournament Championship receives an automatic bid to the National Collegiate Athletic Association (NCAA) Championship.

 In 2006-07, Mount Holyoke captured the NEWMAC Tournament Championship for the first time in school history.
 The Lyons advanced to their first ever NCAA Division III National Tournament and finished the year with a record of 21-8 (10-3 NEWMAC).
 Head coach Michelle Scecina was named NEWMAC Coach of the Year, while Angela Astuccio '07 received Conference Player of the Year honors.
 One season earlier, Mount Holyoke took home the Eastern College Athletic Conference (ECAC) New England Championship.

 The regular season runs from mid-October through late February or early March.
 Practices are rigorous, with an emphasis on fundamentals.
 Coach Scecina designs each practice to help players develop and improve individual skills and helps create team cohesiveness through intense defense and a high energy, fast breaking offense.